microsoft/ignite-learning-paths-training-afun/afun95/demos/readme.md

 ## Demo 1 - Azure Logic App Demo

+> 💡 You must have completed the [deployment](../deployment/README.md) before attempting to do the demo.

 In this demo, we will see an Azure Logic App triggered by an HTTP Get command creating a file in a OneDrive folder with dynamic content base on the parameter received via the HTTP call.

 ### Azure Logic App